ericbrown8787/unity-scriptable-objects-architecture/README.md

 # Test Bed Repo:
 https://github.com/ericbrown8787/unity-scriptable-objects-architecture

 Not much here yet, but I'd like to try working with some of the classes he described.
+I understand the general concepts, but I'm used to working with event systems that have already been implemented.